-After all credit hours in the prescribed courses have been completed for HD or AB degrees, respectively, with a satisfactory grade, the student will have completed the programme requirements and be eligible for conferral of the Higher Diploma and/or Applied Bachelor in Petroleum Engineering Technology.
+After all credit hours in the prescribed courses have been completed for Diploma, HD or AB degrees, respectively, with a satisfactory grade, the student will have completed the programme requirements and be eligible for conferral of the Diploma or Higher Diploma or Applied Bachelor in Petroleum Engineering Technology.
 The Job Qualification Certificate is not a requirement for graduation.